codio/startup-test/README.md

 - Access the Run menu where all the following steps are configured in the .codio file
 - Do a quick Project Index (static) to ensure it is working

-The tests can be manually if required.
+The tests can be run manually if required.
 Follow these steps:

 - Open a Terminal Window
 - Type `parts search` and check output

+##File and Folder creation

+- Create a file and a folder and check that they are both successfully created

 ##PHP
 As we have a quite a few PHP users, the project includes a simple `index.php` that can be run by pressing the 'Box URL' menu item.